 About

 Knowing and speaking more than two languages is extremely common across the globe.
-Growing up bilingual has influenced my passion for what I study here today as a second year PhD student in Linguistics.
-Currently, I am most interested in researching how bilinguals process codeswitching (the mixing of two languages within or across sentences) in real time.
-Using electroencephalography (EEG) along with naturalistic experimental methods allows me to investigate some of the most controversial topics and questions in neurolinguistics: Is there such a thing as the Bilingual Advantage?
-Is codeswitching mentally costly, despite it appearing as a seamless process with minimal mistakes in syntactic structure?
-How does one's langauge experiences impact their use and processing of codeswitches, if at all?
+My current research explores how bilinguals process code-switching--the mixing of two languages within or across sentences--in real time.
+Using electroencephalography (EEG) along with naturalistic experimental methods allows me to investigate some of the most interesting questions in neurolinguistics: Is codeswitching mentally costly, despite it appearing as a seamless process with minimal mistakes in syntactic structure?
+How does one's language experiences impact their use and processing of codeswitches, if at all?

-In a more broader lens, I am interested in how the brain comes to utilize two or more languages within the brain, especially if the two languages are distant in their phonemic and syntactic structures.
-Throughout my PhD career, I hope to further investigate bilingualism with intersections such as the developing brain and developmental language disorders (DLDs), using a variety of neuroimaging technologies--including, but not limited to, EEG and fNIRS.
+In a more broader lens, I am interested in how the brain comes to utilize two or more languages within the brain, especially if the two languages are distant in their phonemic and/or syntactic structures.
+Throughout my PhD career, I hope to further investigate bilingualism with intersections such as the developing brain and second language learning, using a variety of neuroimaging technologies--including, but not limited to, EEG and fNIRS.

 With the long-term goal of becoming a professor, staying in academia and the field of research means a lot to me.
 I love to teach others, but I also love to learn as well, as I believe we have a lot to learn from one another--beyond the breadth of academia itself.